 You should plan on arriving at camp each day between 7:45 am and 8:30 am to check in at the Camp Check-in tent found next to the main parking lot.
-You are not required to ride the bus but are welcome to enjoy this available transportation option.
 When you check-in, you can finalize all fees, place orders for additional parents for lunch, complete medical forms and pick up your t-shirts and patches for all campers in your unit.
 If you arrive after this time, please come to the Camp Office if no one is available in the check-in tent.